MasonHames/MasonHames/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hello I'm Mason Hames

 ## 👨🏻‍💻 About Me:

 <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

-🙋‍♂️ I am a graduate student of GeorgiaTech's Coding Bootcamp and currently learning `Sass` and `Python`.
+🙋‍♂️ I am a graduate student of Georgia Tech's Coding Bootcamp and currently learning `Sass` and `Python`.
 Aiming to specialize in `React`

 🔭 I’m currently working on my portoflio site with `ReactJS`